Libby area map

 Monthly Budget Estimate

-While individual budgets vary widely, here is a rough breakdown of monthly costs for a household earning Libby's median income:
+While individual budgets vary widely, here's a rough breakdown of monthly costs for a household earning Libby's median income:

 | Category | Estimated Monthly | % of Income |